Facts about the bill

 Qu.
 8. Meetings of the Trust should be open to the public when a binding decision is to be made

-If the answer is ‘agree’, no issue, BUT if you want to disagree, what are you disagreeing to.
-Are you implying then that Meetings of the Trust should NOT be open to the Public or that Meetings should not be open to the Public when a binding decision has to be made.
+If the answer was ‘agree’, no issue, BUT if you wanted to disagree, what were you disagreeing to.
+Were you implying then that Meetings of the Trust should NOT be open to the Public or that Meetings should not be open to the Public when a binding decision has to be made.

 OR